Ritabrata-Chakraborty/Portfolio/content/authors/admin/_index.md

 I’m **Ritabrata Chakraborty**, a final-year student at **BITS Pilani**, majoring in Mechanical Engineering with a Minor in Data Science.
 My tech journey started in high school with game development, and that spark has evolved into a full-blown passion for **AI, machine learning, and robotics**.

-Currently, I’m working at **Uber** as an CV Research Engineer, building **foundation models** that power annotation tools.
+Currently, I’m working at **Uber** as an CV Research Intern, building **foundation models** that power annotation tools.
 Along the way, I’ve explored **computer vision, UAV navigation, multi-robot coordination, synthetic data generation, and uncertainty-guided path planning** — always striving to bridge cutting-edge research with real-world impact.

 Beyond tech, I’m a **chess enthusiast**, constantly chasing strategy whether it’s on the board or in tackling research challenges.
 I’m eager to learn, grow, and collaborate on projects that push the boundaries of what **AI and robotics** can achieve.